Fukaya A_\infty-structures associated to Lefschetz fibrations. VI: An example

 where the tensor product on the left is also over $\bQ$.
 One recovers the actual module homomorphisms from $\mathit{Hom}(\scrM_0,\scrM_1)$ by using the diagonal bimodule,

 In our application, $\scrA$ is proper and homologically smooth (see e.g.\ \cite{kontsevich-soibelman06} for the terminology).
-Hence, the image of the Yoneda embedding consists essentially of proper modules.
+Hence, the image of the Yoneda embedding consists of all the proper modules up to quasi-isomorphism.
 As a consequence, $\scrA^{\mathit{tw}}$ has an essentially canonical autoequivalence, the Serre functor $\scrS$.
 One point of view is as follows (see e.g.\ \cite{shklyarov07b}): the bimodule $\Delta_{\scrA}^\vee$ is invertible with respect to tensor product.
-It induces an autoequivalence of $\scrA^{\mathit{right}}$, which takes $\scrI^{\mathit{right}}(Z)$ to $\scrI^{\mathit{left}}(Z)^\vee$ for any object $Z$, hence preserves properness; one obtains $\scrS$ by restricting to the image of the Yoneda embedding.
+It induces an autoequivalence of $\scrA^{\mathit{right}}$, which takes $\scrI^{\mathit{right}}(Z)$ to $\scrI^{\mathit{left}}(Z)^\vee$ up to quasi-isomorphism for any object $Z$, hence preserves properness; one obtains $\scrS$ by restricting to the image of the Yoneda embedding.
 More formally, what we are saying is that Serre functor fits into the homotopy commutative diagram

 \begin{lemma} For any two objects $Z_0,Z_1$ of $\scrA$,

 \end{lemma}

 \begin{proof} Since the Yoneda modules are proper, double dualization is quasi-isomorphic to the identity.
 From that and \eqref{eq:serre}, one gets $\scrI^{\mathit{left}}(Z_0) \htp \scrI^{\mathit{right}}(\scrS Z_0)^\vee$.
 In view of \eqref{eq:dual-module-1}, it follows that $\scrI^{\mathit{left}}(Z_0) \otimes \scrI^{\mathit{right}}(Z_1) \htp \mathit{Hom}(\scrI^{\mathit{right}}(\scrS Z_0), \scrI^{\mathit{right}}(Z_1))$.
 Now apply \eqref{eq:dual-module-2} and use the fact that the Yoneda embedding is full and faithful on cohomology. \end{proof}